periodicapp/WFCGSG2EB/KB/README.md

     tracked indices
 1. *Week 3 - 2022-09-30 - Inorder traversal of binary search tree*:
     1. `inorderbst.go` - Builds the binary search tree from the input and uses recursion to traverse the BST inorder i.e left root right
+1. *Week 4 - 2022-10-07 - Determine if a 9 x 9 Sudoku board is valid or not*:
+    1. `validsudoku.go` - Traverses 9 rows, 9 columns and the individual 3x3 grid.
+Each traversal builds a bool array that keeps track of, if the number has been seen or not during the traversal.
+If there is a repetition return false else return true